top of page

 If you are a candidate and are prescribed medication, some common side effects, as well as the benefits and risks will be discussed for each particular medication at your visit.

-How I will get my prescription medication?
+How will I get my prescription medication?

 Your medication will be prescribed and sent to your pharmacy OR it will be prescribed to a mail order pharmacy in which they will reach out to you, collect payment, and conveniently ship the medication right to your home.